What is IPUMS USA?

 Additional details on sample weights and sample designs can be found in "Sample Designs."

 Unfortunately, different census years did not define group quarters consistently, and this complicates inter-year comparisons for many variables.
 Thus, individuals sampled as group quarters residents in some years might have been sampled as household members in other years.
-For example, the 1940, 1950, 1960, and 1970 census years define group quarters as units containing five or more persons unrelated to the household head/householder.
-The IPUMS samples for 1980 and 1990, and those before 1940, define group quarters as institutions and other units with 10 or more members unrelated to the householder.
-In the 2000 census, ACS and PRCS, no threshold was applied; for a household to be considered group quarters, it had to be on a list of group quarters that is continuously maintained by the Census Bureau.
+For example, the 1940 1%, 1950, 1960, and 1970 census years define group quarters as units containing five or more persons unrelated to the household head/householder.
+The IPUMS samples for 1980, 1990, the 1940 100% file, and those before 1940, define group quarters as institutions and other units with 10 or more members unrelated to the householder.
+In the 2000 and 2010 censuses, ACS and PRCS, no threshold was applied; for a household to be considered group quarters, it had to be on a list of group quarters that is continuously maintained by the Census Bureau.
 In earlier years, a similar list was used, with the unrelated-persons rule imposed as a safeguard.

 However, many researchers, particularly those concentrating on the earlier IPUMS years when boarders, lodgers, servants, and secondary families were much more common, will not wish to use GQ in this way.
 Doing so would eliminate from the universe many pre-1940 units for which the pre-1940 samples contain full information on all household members.